 Audiovisual Viewing and Additional Interactive Learning Tools: VCR/CD/DVD players are located in the FNIC computer lab.
 Please ask for and use headphones when viewing videos if others are in the room or in adjacent rooms.
-From the lab, students enrolled in VUSN courses that are videotaped may watch class lectures on CD or streamed on the Web; however, the course coordinator determines access policies for these resources.
+From the lab, students enrolled in VUSN courses that are videotaped may watch class lectures on CD/DVD or streamed on the Web; however, course coordinators determine access policies for these resources.

-Media Resource Library: FNIC instructional resources, including video and audio tapes, CDs, DVDs, and some printed materials, are maintained in the resource library in Room 240B Frist Hall.
+Media Resource Library: FNIC instructional resources, including video and audio recordings on CD and DVD, and some printed materials, are maintained in the resource library in room 240B Frist Hall.
 A catalog of instructional software can be accessed via VUSN's Current Students Web page.